RachitJain1999/AmazonReviewsClassification/README.md

 Out of the classification models used, random forest performed best with almost 98% accuracy and a good confusion matrix.
 We will thus use this classifier to predict the future data.

 The actual dataset could not be uploaded as it is too large.
-You can download it from kaggle, where it is by the name of "AMAZON FINE FOOD REVIEWS".
+You can download it from kaggle, where it is by the name of "AMAZON FINE FOOD REVIEWS".<br>
 Dataset Link: https://www.kaggle.com/snap/amazon-fine-food-reviews<br>
 Related Article Link: http://i.stanford.edu/~julian/pdfs/www13.pdf